Fatima Bio: Real estate controversies

 In May 2024, an investigation by the Organized Crime and Corruption Reporting Project (OCCRP) revealed that since President Julius Maada Bio took office in 2018, Fatima Bio and several members of her family acquired at least ten properties in The Gambia, valued at over US$2.1 million.
 These included villas, apartment buildings, and other real estate in coastal and resort areas.
 Some of the properties were registered in the name of Bio’s mother, while others were owned directly by the First Lady herself.
 The OCCRP reported that it was unable to identify a clear source of funds for these acquisitions, and noted that at least three property transactions were facilitated by Alphonso Lakhmee King, a businessman who had received government contracts in Sierra Leone.

 That same month, The Times reported that Fatima Bio continued to be listed as a tenant of a council flat in Southwark, south London, despite residing in the presidential lodge in Freetown.
 Records showed that she had been registered to vote at the London address multiple times between 2009 and 2022, and the tenancy—first established in 2007—had remained in her name.
 Council flats in the United Kingdom are intended for residents in need of social housing, and regulations typically require the property to be the tenant’s primary residence.
+The council later confirmed that it had taken back possession of the flat following a 12-month investigation.